chayleaf/notnft/DOCS.md

      Enum will not work as well as it could).
    - I think it's fairly unlikely that those hacks will break anything, but use them at your own risk!
-2. You will not get the exact place where you used the wrong value in error messages if you do this.
+2. You will not get the exact line where you used the wrong value in error messages if you do this.
 3. The enum may pollute the namespace, as there really are a lot of differently named constants in nftables.